A powerful coaching question ignites the imagination of your client and helps them to overcome boundaries.

-- What do you feel has been revealed to you about your destiny or call?
+- What do you feel has been revealed to you about your destiny or calling?

 - What sense of purpose have you drawn from your culture or community?

-For more great questions, see Stoltzfus’ book, p.
-49-62 or our post on 100 powerful Life-Coaching Questions for the dedicated life-coach.
+For more great questions, check out our post on 100 powerful Life Coaching Questions for dedicated life coaches.

 For Leaders and Managers

-Michael Bungay Stanier advises coaching in 10-minutes or less.
-He’s the founder of Box of Crayons, and the author of several books, including, The Coaching Habit: Say Less, Ask More, & Change the Way You Lead Forever.
+Michael Bungay Stanier (2016) advises coaching in 10 minutes or less.
+He’s the founder of Box of Crayons and the author of several books, including The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever.
 His approach focuses on seven questions leaders can use to help their teams.
 They are:

 Each chapter concludes with how the client can implement the new habit.
-For example, if the client has a habit of jumping in and not allowing the team member time to process and respond, then the new habit is, “I will wait 5 seconds after my team member finishes speaking before responding.”
+For example, if the client has a habit of jumping in and not allowing team members time to process and respond, then the new habit is, “I will wait five seconds after my team member finishes speaking before responding.”

 The coach’s role is to assist the leader in utilizing their talents better so that they can ask powerful questions of their team members.
 Sometimes this might require a mindset shift when the leader is frustrated with a team member or lacks the patience needed to coach for behavior change.